HR leader discussing benchmarking data with team

 How to Benchmark Your HR to Employee Ratio in Five Steps

-Benchmarking your HR to employee ratio involves comparing your current staffing levels with industry standards to determine whether your HR team is properly sized.
+Benchmarking your HR to employee ratio involves comparing current staffing levels with industry standards to determine whether your HR team is properly sized.
 This is how you can do it:

 1. Calculate Your HR to Employee Ratio

-HR to employee ratio
+Blackboard with the HR to employee ratio formula

 2. Research Industry Benchmarks

-One key limitation with SHRM and similar institutions is the lack of filtering available, which means that the benchmarks won’t necessarily be relevant for your organization.
+One key limitation with SHRM and similar institutions is the lack of data filtering available, which means that the benchmarks won’t necessarily be relevant for your organization.
+CompanySights is an alternative benchmarking provider with data available for the HR to employee ratio based on your industry, geography, revenue, total number of employees, and more - Start your search here.

 3. Evaluate Your Organizational Landscape